Niersol/Niersol/README.md

 - **API Integrations**: Seamlessly connecting applications with various third-party services such as Gmail and Calendar.
 - **Custom Web Applications**: Developing tailored web solutions using Django, PostgreSQL, and Docker.
 - **Real-Time Communication**: Implementing WebSockets and REST APIs for real-time data exchange and interactions.
+- **Mail Bot**: Creating a sophisticated mail bot that retrieves emails, displays them in an inbox, and allows users to reply using AI.

 ## What We Do